ArkEcosystem/AIPs/README.md

 ![Ark Improvement Proposals](assets/img/AIP_Header.png)

 # Contributing
-First review *AIP-1 (TODO)*.
-Then clone the repository and add your AIP to it.
-There is a *template AIP here (TODO)*.
-Then submit a Pull Request to Ark's [AIPs repository](https://github.com/ArkEcosystem/AIPs).
+First review the [AIP-1-Process Guidelines for submitting an AIP](AIPS/aip-1.md).
+Then clone the repository and add your AIP to it, by following the *[AIP-Template](AIP-template.md)* structue.
+Before submiting a pull request to the official repository try to obtain consensus from the communty and the team (best place in official slack).
+Next step would be to submit a Pull Request to Ark's [AIPs repository](https://github.com/ArkEcosystem/AIPs).
+When Pull Request is merged you will continue to work on the AIP together with the AIP editor.

 # Current AIPs
 | Number        | Title        | Author | Type  | Layer        | Status / Discussion |